The greatest obstacle to God’s desire for redemption is God’s people themselves

 During the third Lausanne Congress on World Evangelization, Chris Wright challenged Pastors and Missionaries to confront their seductive idols.
 He said the greatest obstacle to God’s desire for redemption is his own people.

 1. Idol of Power and Pride

-It’s normal to desire recognition for what we do in ministry, but when we always hurt when we’re ignored or criticized, there could be a bad seed.
+Church leaders who often find themselves hurt when ignored or criticized have the seed of pride.
 Isaiah 2:12 tells us that God is coming against all that is proud and lofty.
 The Lord ALONE will be exalted.

 What does God require of us?

 Jesus said, “Whoever is greatest among you must become like the youngest, and whoever leads, like the one serving (Luke 22:26).”
 To be obsessed or concerned about status, position, or office in a Christian organization is sheer disobedience.

 As Chris points out, “it destroys the very thing we are seeking; we are called back to repentance to humility.”